TheHolyTachanka/RickRollDB/README.md

 # RickRollDB
-A list of rickroll links
+This just hosts a list of rick-roll links usefull for blockers